-These diseases can occur, but generally postharvest disease problems on watermelons in Florida are minimal unless mechanical damage occurs.
-The move to ship watermelons in pallet-sized bins, rather than loading in bulk, should reduce postharvest disease incidence because bulk loading entails greater potential for bruising and cracking (Rushing 2016).
+These diseases can occur, but generally, postharvest disease problems on watermelons in Florida are minimal unless mechanical damage occurs.
+The move to ship watermelons in palletsized bins, rather than loading in bulk, should reduce postharvest disease incidence because bulk loading entails a greater potential for bruising and cracking (Rushing 2016).

 Sting nematodes are especially damaging to seedlings and transplants.
-In north Florida, they are most abundant in April and May.
+In North Florida, they are most abundant in April and May.
 Sting nematodes prefer sandy soils (with 84%–94% sand) and are most abundant in the upper 12 inches (30 cm).
-Optimum soil temperature for this nematode is 77°F–90°F (25°C–32°C), and optimum soil moisture is about 7% (Noling 2012b; Crow and Dunn 2012; Esser 1976).
+The optimum soil temperature for this nematode is 77°F–90°F (25°C–32°C), and optimum soil moisture is about 7% (Noling 2012b; Crow and Dunn 2012; Esser 1976).

-Oxamyl, 1,3-dichloropropene and chloropicrin are the principal pesticides used to manage nematodes on Florida watermelons.
+Oxamyl, 1,3-dichloropropene, and chloropicrin are the principal pesticides used to manage nematodes on Florida watermelons.
 Additional fumigant nematicides registered for use on watermelons include metam sodium and metam potassium.
 Fluensulfone and floupyram are non-fumigant nematicides that can be applied pre-plant incorporated or be drip applied pre-plant.
-Fluensulfone is not labeled for post plant application but floupyram does have a post plant label Other nematicides registered for use on Florida's watermelon include allyl isothiocyanate, azadirachtin, Burkholderia spp., Myrothecium verrucaria strain AARC-0255, Paecilomyces lilacinus strain 251, saponins of Quillaja saponaria, neem oil, sesame oil, and thyme oil (USDA/NASS 2017; CDMS 2017).
+Fluensulfone is not labeled for post plant application but floupyram does have a post plant label.
+Other nematicides registered for use on Florida’s watermelon include allyl isothiocyanate, azadirachtin, Burkholderia spp., Myrothecium verrucaria strain AARC-0255, Paecilomyces lilacinus strain 251, saponins of Quillaja saponaria, neem oil, sesame oil, and thyme Oil (USDA/NASS 2021; CDMS 2017).

-Crop rotation is an important cultural management tool and is frequently used by north Florida watermelon growers.
-These growers often plant watermelons on land after a long rotation of poor or non-host pasture grass.
+Crop rotation is an important cultural management tool and is frequently used by North Florida watermelon growers.
+These growers often plant watermelons on land after a long rotation of poor or nonhost pasture grass.
 However, as new land or pasture land is increasingly unavailable, the rotation time is correspondingly shortened or eliminated, and increased nematode problems have been observed.
-When the use of cover crops or rotational crops is considered, the choice of crop depends on which nematode populations are present.
-Several grasses, including corn, sorghum, bahiagrass, bermudagrass, and pangola digitgrass, have successfully reduced populations of root-knot nematodes, but other nematode species may increase on those crops.
+When the use of cover crops or rotational crops is considered, the choice of the crop depends on which nematode populations are present.
+Several types of grass, including corn, sorghum, bahiagrass, bermudagrass, and pangola digitgrass, have successfully reduced populations of rootknot nematodes, but other nematode species may increase on those crops.
 A nematode assay should be performed to determine the species of nematodes in the field (Spreen et al. 1995).

 Several other cultural measures also help to manage nematodes in watermelon production.
 Rapidly destroying or removing crop roots after harvest reduces the material for nematodes to feed and reproduce on.
-In addition, maintaining weed-free fields between crops and practicing frequent cultivations during the season to reduce nematode-harboring weeds further eliminate the source of continued infestation.
+In addition, maintaining weed-free fields between crops and practicing frequent cultivations during the season to reduce nematode harboring weeds further eliminate the source of continued infestation.
 In most instances, it is not possible to manage nematodes without simultaneously implementing an effective weed management program.
-Also, using strong, nematode-free transplants gives watermelon plants a healthy start and may enhance their ability to tolerate nematode attack (Spreen et al. 1995).
+Also, using strong, nematode free transplants gives watermelon plants a healthy start and may enhance their ability to tolerate nematode attacks (Spreen et al. 1995).

 Numerous predators and parasites of nematodes are known, including fungi, bacteria, other nematodes, and mites.
 Many of these have been found in most of the surveyed soils.
 Attempts have been made to use organic amendments to create soil conditions more conducive to developing these nematode antagonists.
 Results of organic amendment studies have been controversial, in part because the amendments can affect plant growth directly, exclusive of any effect on the nematode population.
 The effectiveness of organic amendments depends on numerous factors, and these combined effects need further study (McSorley 1999; Dickson et al. 1994).

 Competition from weeds can be severe in watermelon production because of the slow growth rate of the crop early in the season, its low planting density, and low vining habit.
-Early season weed management is essential.
+Early-season weed management is essential.
 Weeds late in the season can reduce the efficiency of harvest and incur losses, but yield loss from competition does not occur when weeds emerge later in the growth of the watermelon crop.
 When weed populations are high, watermelon yield can be reduced by 50%–100% without weed management.
-When weeds are managed, the potential yield loss from weed competition still reaches an estimated 15% (Hochmuth et al. 1997; Stall 1992; Dittmar and Stall 2012; Locascio et al. 1989).
+When weeds are managed, the potential yield loss from weed competition still reaches an estimated 15% (Hochmuth et al. 1997; Stall 1992; Dittmar and Boyd 2019; Locascio et al. 1989).